EBuetas78/MQTT-IIoT-BMS/README.md

 This model includes a fault propagation MQTT server capable of receiving the faults caused by the different systems, storing and distributing them to global systems.

-As MQTT is a very light protocol, a publisher of this protocol can be integrated into platforms with few resources.
+As MQTT is a very light protocol, a publisher of this protocol can be integrated into the platforms with few resources.
 For example, for the prototype of our system we built three cases of automation controllers:

 - PLC.
-Specifically in a Siemens PLC S7-1211C.
+Specifically, in a Siemens PLC S7-1211C.
 - Micro PC.
 Particularly with a Raspberry Pi 3 B+ Model.
 - Microprocessor.
 Using an Arduino MKR 1000 Model with Wifi Module.

 This selection covers exemplars for possible automation systems, and is, a good test to show the MQTT protocol flexibility in different platforms.

-In this repository, you can find the code for this three automation controllers and the code for the BMS server.
+In this repository, you can find the code for this three automation controller and the code for the BMS server.

 ![Model Layout](Model-Layout.png)